-32-404-308-00 Steering, Suspension, and Wheel and Tire Student will inspect, diagnose, and repair steering and suspension systems, along with repair wheels and tires.
+32-404-308-00 Steering, Suspension, Inspection, and Light Repair Student will inspect, diagnose, and repair steering and suspension systems.
 This is part of the Maintenance and Light Repair ASE G1.
 Lab, Lecture.
-Credits: 2.
+Credits: 1.

 32-404-308-C01 Steering and Suspension System Inspection Student will inspect steering and suspension systems.
 This is part of the Maintenance and Light Repair ASE G1.
 Lab, Lecture.
 Credits: 0.50.